 Carla Kaplan is the Davis Distinguished Professor of American Literature at Northeastern University.
 An admired Hurston scholar, she collected and edited more than 500 letters in Zora Neale Hurston: A Life in Letters (2002).
 Kaplan also gathered some of Hurston's previously unpublished folklore in Every Tongue Got to Confess: Negro Folk-tales from the Gulf States (2001).

 David Kipen is a freelance book critic and founder of Libros Schmibros, a lending library and used bookshop in Los Angeles.
 He is the former Director of National Reading Initiatives at the National Endowment for the Arts, where he oversaw The Big Read, and a former book critic for the San Francisco Chronicle.
 Kipen is author of The Schreiber Theory: A Radical Rewrite of American Film History (2006).

-Bret Lott is the author of more than ten books, including Jewel (1991), A Song I Knew By Heart (2004), and Dead Low Tide (2012).
+Bret Lott is the author of many books, including Jewel (1991), A Song I Knew By Heart (2004), and Dead Low Tide (2012).
 From 2004 until 2007, he was Editor of The Southern Review, while also teaching English at Louisiana State University.
-He is presently Writer-in-Residence and Professor of English at the College of Charleston in Charleston, South Carolina.
+He teaches writing at the College of Charleston in Charleston, South Carolina.